tuanngocnguyen/moodle-format_grid/Readme.md

 History
 =============
+23rd April 2014 Version 2.6.1.6 - CONTRIB-5001.
+Change by G J Barnard
+  1. This is the first attempt at the fix which places the original image in with the displayed image.
+However I have found that the course / section entries in the files table are wiped for a specific section when you upload an image of the same name in the section summary regardless of if the image is in another file path!
+So comiting this code for future reference but not the solution :(.

 28th March 2014 Version 2.6.1.5
 Change by G J Barnard
   1. Fix to RTL CSS thanks to Nadav Kavalerchik - https://github.com/gjb2048/moodle-courseformat_grid/pull/3 being: